dafevara/Serket/CodeBook.md

 Once the actual dataset have descriptive variable names, the next and final step was to group and summarize the data, to do that the method:
-`CreateSummarized` creates and a separated tidy data set grouping by SubjectId, ActivityLabelId and ActivityLabel.
+`CreateSummarized` creates a separated tidy dataset grouping by SubjectId, ActivityLabelId and ActivityLabel.
 With that, the summarize process was only applied to a measures variables.

-As result of this analysis, the tidy data set have the following
+As result of this steps, the tidy dataset dimmensions were:
-dimmensions:

 Rows: 180, Cols: 82